A free industry-led accelerator programme for disabled and neurodivergent creative talent, now in it’s 3rd year.

 • Possess a proficient level of English to participate effectively, as the programme will be delivered in English.

-• Be based in the UK, and have full UK working rights.
+• Be based in the US, and have full US working rights.

-• Have necessary support in place to be able to attend the course virtually and attend the in-person days at an accessible Central London location (please note depending on your circumstances, allowances can be made for virtual connection).
+• Have necessary support in place to be able to attend the course virtually.

 • Have the computer equipment/internet access in place to be able to attend virtual course sessions effectively.